 - 1. Install the plugin with docker plugin install cvmfs/graphdriver.
 The command docker plugin ls should now show the new plugin as being activated. - 2.
-Create or edit the file /etc/docker/daemon.json so that it contains the following content docker run -it --rm ubuntu /bin/bash and with a thin image docker run -it --rm cvmfs/thin\ubuntu /bin/bash
+Create or edit the file /etc/docker/daemon.json so that it contains the following content and with a thin image